swagtop/bevy-flake/docs/tweaks.md

 ## Cargo / Rust

 ### Adding targets
-Instead of using `cargo target add`, add targets to the `targets` section of the `rustToolchain` section:
+Instead of using `rustup target add`, add your targets to the `targets` section of the `rustToolchain` section:
 ```nix
 rustToolchain = pkgs.rust-bin.stable.latest.nightly.override {
   extensions = [ "rust-src" "rust-analyzer" ];